mathpaquette/IQFeed.CSharpApiClient/docs/USING-WITH-PYTHON.md

 # IQFeed.CSharpApiClient with Python
-The purpose of the document is to show How-To use IQFeed.CSharpApiClient with python.
+The purpose of the document is to show How-To use IQFeed.CSharpApiClient with Python.
 Feel free to improve this doc by creating a PR.
+You'll find more [examples](#additional-examples) down below.

 ## How-To
 This is pretty straightforward to use a compiled DLL through Python code with certain conditions.
 For more [info](https://github.com/pythonnet/pythonnet/wiki).